zemuldo/git-crypt-unlock/README.md

 If your actions are running on windows or you are using a custom runtime that is not supported you can do two things

-- Use version `1.0`.
+- Use version `2.0`.
-- Create an issue [here](https://github.com/zemuldo/git-crypt-unlock/issues) for me to include.
+- Create an issue [here](https://github.com/zemuldo/git-crypt-unlock/issues) for me to include the runtimme.

 ## Usage